blair-aitken/bac-calculator/README.md

 **For Women**: `TBW (L) = -2.097 + (0.1069 × height) + (0.2466 × weight)`

 The calculator also takes into account (a) drinking duration (10 minutes for 0.05% BAC, and 15 minutes for 0.08% BAC), (b) the expected time to reach peak BAC (30 minutes for 0.05% BAC, and 45 minutes for 0.08% BAC), (c) the rate at which alcohol is metabolized or eliminated from the body, typically at 20 mg/100ml/h, (d) a 0.8 conversion factor to translate the volume of alcohol to weight, and (e) the alcohol by volume of Vodka (40%).
-Using these assumptions, the alcohol dose per kg of body weight to attain the target BAC is as follows:
+Using these assumptions, the alcohol dose to attain the target BAC is as follows:

-`((TBW / .08) × (target BAC + 0.2 × ((drinking duration + expected peak) / 60))`
+`((TBW / .08) × (target BAC + 0.2 × ((drinking duration + expected peak) / 60)) / weight`

 These parameters can be modified in the `script.js` JavaScript file.